gabrielgatu/xmpp_mapper/README.md

 # XmppMapper

+WARNING: Project not maintained anymore.
+Use it only as a starting point.

-XmppMapper is a small - still in dev and unstable - library for xmpp stanza parsing.
+XmppMapper is a small - still unfinished and unstable - library for xmpp stanza parsing.
 It uses underneath the fast_xml and xmpp_codec libraries, by the awesome ejabberd team.

 ## Why